lovelyzoo/cairn-doc2md/README.md

 # cairn-doc2md

-A python script that will convert a Google doc downloaded as an html file into a markdown script.
+A python script that will convert a Google doc downloaded as an html file into a markdown file.
 Developed to prepare documents for release to cairnrpg.com but likely has utility beyond that.

 # Usage